MKSQD/GameCore/GlobalData/readme.md

 }
 ```

-The system enforces uniform semantic for global data and systems.
+The system enforces uniform semantics for global data and systems.
 Derive from the class and open the editor at _Window/Global Data_ where all GlobalData<T> derived classes are listed with their editable instances.
 No need to create the ScriptableObject asset yourself.